IowaDave/pxt-makerbit-maze/README.md

 11. Columns
 12. Start New Game

 You can organize those connections any way you want to.

 When we get to the code, you can see how to match up a touchpin with the action you want it to launch.

+That's it!
+You can close up the box now.

 #### Supply power
-The picture shown here is using the USB cable to bring power from a computer.
+The console is shown here using the USB cable to bring power from a computer.
 The MakerBit gives you another way to power your game.
 It has a round socket the right size for connecting a battery or a "wall wart" charger.
 6 volts and 9 volts are typical kinds of batteries you can use.
 The game will run with only a battery, after you load the code into the micro:bit one time.
-You'll figure it out.
+The battery could be inside the box.
+It would be truly portable then.
+Play your maze game on the train.
+Earn the envy of your friends.

 ## Grab the Essential Extensions
 You can write the micro:bit code for your game using the popular MakeCode editor.
-There are two ways to do this: the easy way and the slightly-less-easy way.
+There are two ways to do this: the really easy way and the slightly-less-easy way.

-The easy way is to simply load my code directly into the editor.
-Click the following link: xxx.
-Do this if you want to replicate my version of a game console and try it out.
+**The really easy way** is to simply load my code directly into the editor.
+Click the following link if you choose to replicate my version of a game console and try it out: [https://makecode.microbit.org/#pub:_Uwvg07dX8aLA](https://makecode.microbit.org/#pub:_Uwvg07dX8aLA).

-The slightly less easy way is what you will want to do when you begin to write your own game.
+**The slightly less easy way** is what you will want to do when you begin to write your own game.
 It's still pretty easy.
 As in "1-2-3".
 1. Start a new project in MakeCode
 2. Import the maze extension for Makecode.
 * Click the Extensions icon (a little gear in the upper-right area of the editor window.)